tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/快速入门/一分钟跑通Demo/跑通Demo(iOS&Mac)_intl_en.md

 >The correct `UserSig` distribution method is to integrate the calculation code of `UserSig` into your server and provide an application-oriented API.
 When `UserSig` is needed, your application can make a request to the business server for dynamic `UserSig`.
 For more information, please see [Server-Side UserSig Generation](https://intl.cloud.tencent.com/document/product/647/35166).

 ### Step 4.
 Compile and run
-1. Enter the directory where the `TRTCSDK iOS/Mac Demo Podfile` file is located in a terminal window.
+1. Enter the directory where the `TRTCScenesDemo > Podfile` file is located in a terminal window.
 2. Run the `pod install` command to install the TRTC SDK, or run the `pod update` command to update the local library.
 3. Use Xcode (v9.0 or above) to open the `TRTCDemo.xcworkspace` project in the source code directory, compile it, and run the demo project.